-When users click your ad, they’re sent to a landing page on your website for the advertised product.
+When users click on your product, they’re sent to a landing page on your website for that product.
 Set the URL for this landing page with the

 If you only submit the

 link attribute, all desktop and mobile device users are directed to the landing page specified here.
-Learn about how
+Keep in mind that when you submit a tracking URL for the

 Follow these formatting guidelines to make sure we understand the data you're submitting.